 As a family, we practiced the daily gratitudes during dinner time of our 2 week family vacation.
 This practice always changed the tenor of not enough time and annoying siblings to a brief interlude of “we are so very lucky.”

 Naturally a thanks note (with plenty of space up top for customizing) was part of the original “get love. give love” love note pad.
 The note is the perfect prompt and opportunity to get the gratitude juices flowing…not so overwhelming as an entire blank page or new journal.
 Experiencing others thanks is now a favorite part of any live love note writing event.
 Look at this abundance!

-I’m so inspired by this collection of notes, I created a gratitude pack for the etsy shop….15 notes and a “get love. give love.” pencil to get your gratitude practice started pronto.
+I’m so inspired by this collection of notes, I created a….15 notes and a “get love. give love.” pencil to get your gratitude practice started pronto.
 Add a 15 pencil set at check out and you have individual place settings for your next dinner, Thanksgiving, celebration or team building event.
 Can you imagine the love at that party?

 In love and so much gratitude.